rethamlai/customer-prediction-using-machine-learning/README.md

 **parameters_gridsearch.py**

-- This Python file contains the variables and modelling parameters used for the grid search algoritm in "gridsearch.py".
+- This Python file contains the variables and modelling parameters used for the grid search algorithm in "gridsearch.py".

 **parameters_train_and_predict.py**